RakhithJK/Mailu-Mailu-wiki/Architecture.md

   * Fetchmail > Admin
     * Fetchmail retrieves (GET) from http://admin/internal/fetch the email inboxes that must be fetched.
     * Fetchmail submits (POST) the results of the last operation to http://admin/internal/fetch.
+   * Fetchmail > resolver/unbound
+     * If enabled, uses unbound for dns resolution.

 ## Webdav / Radicale
 * Docker Image Name: webdav